bedrock-ws/mapart/README.md

 > [!TIP]
 > To achieve good results make sure the entire area that should be filled with
 > blocks is loaded.
 This can be done by adding ticking areas with the
-> `tickingarea` Minecraft command or by placing another placer in that area.
+> `tickingarea` Minecraft command or by placing another place in that area.